I just had a drink with two of my old poker friends and asked them who was still in the game.

 Some of them have grown up together.
 There is a level of trust that runs quite deep.

 At the professional level I have seen poker players lend other poker players thousands of pounds for no other reason than they are a poker player.

 They know nothing about their background, they cannot hand on heart say they trust them - but they follow the code and hand over the money.

 In the summer, during an online high-stakes clash between Noah Boeken and Daniel Cates, the Jungleman accused Boeken of being a cheat.

 Just another day in the office of high-stakes chat box banter, really, until Boeken countered by accusing Jungleman of hiring a hitman to collect his debts.

+A hitman!
 I asked Cates if he would like to comment on the hitman accusations and he declined saying: ‘They are just rumors.’